-Cybercriminals are getting better at creating individually targeted emails or text and message app messages that pretend to be legitimate, often spoofing your friends and co-workers or businesses and organizations (like banks, retailers, government agencies) that you trust.
-Their goal is often to get you to visit fake websites that will harvest your log-in credentials and other personal information, transfer money, and/or deliver malware.
+Cybercriminals are improving at creating individually targeted emails or text and message app messages that pretend to be legitimate, often spoofing your friends and co-workers or businesses and organizations (like banks, retailers, and government agencies) that you trust.
+Their goal is often to get you to visit fake websites that harvest your log-in credentials and other personal information, transfer money, and/or deliver malware.
 Malicious messages might include attachments with documents that contain malware as well.
 And stolen data is often sold and used for things like identity theft and fraud.

 Stopping spear phishing starts with being vigilant.
 Keep an eye out for warning signs like requests from managers or co-workers that seem out of the ordinary.
 Check for any details that just don’t add up.
 Always check the full email address to ensure a message is from a legitimate source, and delete it if it doesn’t look right; but also keep in mind that attackers can spoof email addresses if your domain doesn’t have the right protections (like DNS filtering).
 Check the domain on anything you click to ensure it really goes to the right place, and simply avoid clicking domains in correspondence.
 Sometimes it’s just better to type them in manually.
 Never download files from unfamiliar senders, skip the link in favor of manually typing in your intended destination, and when in doubt, forward the email to your IT or security department for closer inspection.